chmda/bayes-project-1/README.md

 This project is conducted as part of the Bayesian Statistics and Hierarchical Models course by [Mathieu RIBATET](http://mribatet.perso.math.cnrs.fr/teaching.html#BAYES).

+:information_source: **If you want to read a more understandable code, please read the R version**.

 ## Usage

 ### R